5 Delectable (and Easy!) Gourmet Vegan Popsicles

 Put a new-school—and vegan—spin on old-school versions of this sweet summertime staple.

 With temperatures well past sweltering in many parts of the country, it’s almost guaranteed that a cardboard box of tried-and-true popsicles could be found in most freezers.
 But what if 20 days past 100 degrees—and many bare popsicle sticks—later, you’re jonesing for something a little different than your average fruit pop?
 We’ve taken five of summer’s most classic sticks and found vegan upgrades worthy of pure popsicle addition.
-Whether you’re using the culinary world’s newest popsicle-making obsession or simply popping sticks into ice cube trays, these enticing flavors will keep your taste buds titillated (and your bod just a little bit cooler) well into September.
+Whether you’re using the culinary world’s popsicle-making obsession or simply popping sticks into ice cube trays, these enticing flavors will keep your taste buds titillated (and your bod just a little bit cooler).

 Old School: Fudgesicle